A Farmer’s View From COP28

 It’s also wrong, as conference organizers are starting to recognize and as I set out to prove in Dubai.

 Take the innovation of soil sensors.
 Farmers traditionally have been good at figuring out what happens above the ground and in the first few inches below.
-On my farm, we’re starting to learn what happens deeper down.
+Sur ma ferme, we’re starting to learn what happens deeper down.
 We’re doing this with soil probes—metal rods loaded with sensors that gather data on moisture and nutrients and help us run algorithms to use data to improve crop yields.

 We exploit this information in lots of ways—and one of the most important is to advise us on the use of fertilizer.
 Many non-farmers have the mistaken idea that people like me just blanket our fields with the stuff, but in fact we carefully measure it and deliver it to precise places, in precise amounts, and at precise times.
 This is good for our crops, as it gets the boost it needs when it needs it, and good for the environment, as it protects the soil and prevents runoff.

-Much of the phosphate in our fertilizer, by the way, comes from human waste which we recycle from sewage.
+Much of the phosphate in our fertilizer, au fait, comes from human waste which we recycle from sewage.
 This is the very definition of regenerative agriculture.

 Once we figure out an accurate and reliable way to calculate carbon sequestration, we can build a system that pays farmers for stashing carbon in their soil—and create a powerful new incentive for farmers to fight climate change as we feed the world.